lebrunthibault/lebrunthibault.github.io/content/post/ableton/bugs-and-fixes.md

 - Power down & up soundcard

 NB : the midi thru is normally never in cause, no need to check the cables

+# Audio export not offline

+- at least one external instrument is enabled